VolkanSah/Debug-Logger-Pro/README.md

 ## AI Enhancement Notice

-This plugin was significantly improved with assistance from Claude 4 Sonnet (Anthropic).
-The AI helped with:
+This plugin was significantly improved with assistance from Claude 4 Sonnet (Anthropic) and Gemini (Google).
+The AIs helped with:
 - Code review and bug identification
 - WordPress best practices implementation
 - Security improvements
 - Performance optimization suggestions
 - Modern JavaScript API usage
+- **Internationalization and Language File Generation**

 ## License